jamalmazrui/TestPage/ReadMe.md

 ﻿# TestPage

+by Jamal Mazrui \
-by Jamal Mazrui, Consultant Access Success LLC
+Consultant, Access Success LLC

-TestPage is an open-source tool for running accessibility tests on web pages specified by URL.
+TestPage is a free, open source tool for running accessibility tests on web pages specified by URL.
 It generates test results in CSV, JSON, HTML, and XLSX formats.

 ## Installation